radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This flag indicates whether or not the client is required to use DTLS.
 When set, the flag indicates that the only traffic accepted from the client is over the RADIUS/DTLS port.
-When packets are received fom a client with the "DTLS Required" flag set on non-DTLS ports, the server MUST silently discard these packets, as there is no RADIUS/UDP shared secret available.
+When packets are received from a client with the "DTLS Required" flag set on non-DTLS ports, the server MUST silently discard these packets, as there is no RADIUS/UDP shared secret available.

 This flag will often be set by an administrator.
 However, if the server receives DTLS traffic from a client, it SHOULD notify the administrator that DTLS is available for that client.